shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/review-submission-error-message.md

 I can find these in my local Appdata folder but not in my main install so I'm assuming that I need to look in 'submit_for_review.py' to get at this problem.

-Looking at this file I can see that its sucking settings and info for the item from higher up the hereditary chain 'HookBaseClass'.
+Looking at this file I can see that its using settings and info for the item from higher up the hereditary chain 'HookBaseClass'.

 So looking for where the 'sg_publish_data' is set in 'submit_for_review.py' I see line 225:
 `sg_publish_data = item.properties.get("sg_publish_data")`